RoryHemmings/CAN-spy/docs/report.md

 The Python package is located in the `can_spy` directory in the repository and it's infrastructure is managed using `setuptools`.
 You can find documentation on how to install it in the package `README.md`.

-The package itsself provides a couple utilities, but it's main goal is to provide simple primatives which allow arbitrary byte level read/write access to the CAN bus.
+The package itsself provides a couple utilities, but it's main goal is to provide simple primitive which allow arbitrary byte level read/write access to the CAN bus.
 Each CAN packet is represented using the following structure.

 ```py
 @dataclass